mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![VSTS Demo Gen](images/vstsdemogen-2.png)

-    **Note:** This URL will automatically select MuShuttle_v1 template in the demo generator.
+    **Note:** This URL will automatically select MuShuttleDocker template in the demo generator.
 If you want to try other project templates, use this URL instead - https://vstsdemogenerator.azurewebsites.net/

 ## Setting up Jenkins VM